harshal2030/Grizzly/README.md

 - **Double-click files** to extract and open them with default application
 - **Back button** or breadcrumb navigation to go up directories
 - Single-click to select a file or folder
-- Cmd+Click to select multiple items
+- Cmd+Click to toggle selection (multi-select)
 - Shift+Click to select a range of items
+- Arrow keys (↑/↓) to navigate between items
+- Return to open selected file or enter folder

 ### Previewing & Opening Files